 Filling the Void

 If you’re feeling compelled to pack up and move to one of these states for a tax break, you may want to pump the brakes.
-If you’re not paying income taxes, the state’s often making up for that lost tax revenue somewhere else.
+If you’re not paying income taxes, the state is making up for that lost tax revenue somewhere else.
 There are other factors to assess when it comes to living in an income tax free state including sales tax, property tax, excise tax, and city or county taxes, as well as cost of living and environmental factors.
-Here we’ll offer some key takeaways of the economic pros and cons of each of these 9 income-tax free states.
+Here we’ll offer some key takeaways of the pros and cons of each of these 9 income tax free states.

 Alaska

-In addition to no income tax, Alaska has no sales tax.
-Local municipalities can impose their own sales taxes, averaging an estimated local sales tax around 2.5% that varies upon location.
-The property tax in Alaska is 0.98%, ranking them 30th in the U.S.
+In addition to no income tax, Alaska has no sales tax, although local municipalities can impose their own sales tax which varies upon location.
+The property tax in Alaska averages at 0.94%, ranking them 20th highest in the U.S. according to “Property Taxes by State and County, 2026” by Tax Foundation.

 Florida